 Owning Your Own Policy

 Personal policies are still very popular, since many employers are either eliminating group coverage or have drastically reduced their contributions towards employee premiums.
 So, while many years ago, buying health care through work made sense, in recent years, more people are purchasing their own private health insurance policies at very affordable prices.
-Here in Ohio, we still enjoy some of the lowest costs in the US.
+Here in the Buckeye State, we still enjoy some of the lowest costs in the US.
 Even Medicare Supplement prices are low.

 The “deals” we find you are quality benefits from the most highly-rated companies.
 For example, Medical Mutual, a non-profit company offers many low cost policies.
 Anthem Blue Cross And UnitedHealthcare are two of the biggest names in the industry.
 Aetna and Humana, although not as popular in some areas of the state, are always worth considering.
 Coventry has terrific rates, but they are only available in a small section of Northeastern Oh.

 Although we find you the greatest deals, the prices are not negotiable.
 That’s actually a law passed and enforced by the Department of Insurance.
 This is designed to protect you from unscrupulous websites and/or brokers that would attempt to either charge you an artificially-high premium or attempt to add either a hidden fee or alter the true cost of the policy.
 Rest assured, that in our 32 years in the business, we have never engaged in those types of activities.

 The process will slightly change in late 2013 and beyond.
 That’s when an Exchange will begin and your choices will change.
 An extra step in the process will be the calculation of what (if any) tax credit you receive to reduce your premium.
 Our quoting software will calculate that for you.
 Also, you may have to convert to a government-approved plan unless your existing policy is “grandfathered.”
 By contacting us, we can check your status and inform you about your tax rebate (credit).